Check out the great lineup of speakers we had in 2015!

 Samy Lamouille is a Research Assistant Professor at the Virginia Tech Carilion Research Institute in Roanoke, and Head of Discovery at FirstString Research, a biotechnology start-up company located in Charleston, South Carolina.
 Through his unique position at the interface between Academia and Industry, Samy’s work focuses on translating and developing basic scientific discoveries into therapeutic treatments for cancer patients.

 Samy is a French native who moved to the U.S. in 2004 after obtaining his Ph.D. in molecular and cell biology from the University of Grenoble.
 He first undertook his postdoctoral research at University of California San Francisco where he was awarded funding from the Leukemia and Lymphoma Society, in addition to the American Heart Association.
-Transitioning to biotechnology, Samy joined a diagnostic start-up company in the Bay Area as Principal Scientist in 2012 before moving to Roanoke in 2014.
+Transitioning to biotechnology, Samy joined a diagnostic start-up company in the Bay Area as Principal Scientist in 2012 before moving to Roanoke.

 Jeff May is a national motivational speaker and consultant who has presented workshops, seminars and keynote addresses to audiences throughout the U.S. He has been highly requested by countless school districts, higher education institutions and various community organizations.
 Jeff has crafted programs and workshops that have impacted and changed the lives of many and he is still continuing his mission and efforts to uplift and empower.